maoosi/prisma-appsync/docs/advanced/extending-api.md

 # 🔌 Extending the API

-In some cases, it might be useful to extend the GraphQL CRUD API that is being generated, using custom Types and Resolvers.
+It can be useful to extend the default GraphQL CRUD API, using custom Types and Resolvers.

 ::: tip USE CASE
 To illustrate this, let's assume we have an existing model `Post` with field `views`.
 We want to add a custom mutation `incrementPostsViews` and build a custom resolver to increment post views on every call.